book direct direct for best price

-Our newly converted barns, Owls Roost and Squirrels Nest can be found on the edge of Peasenhall at Hare Lodge.
+Our two converted barns, Owls Roost and Squirrels Nest can be found on the edge of Peasenhall at Hare Lodge.
 Offering modern conveniences with a country feel, perfect to explore the beautiful suffolk coast and countrtyside.

 Our cottages are: